-The consolidated Group financial statements were approved by the Board of Directors on 2 March 2017.
+The consolidated Group financial statements were approved by the Board of Directors on 14 June 2018.

 Jøtul's parent company is RATOS AB, a listed company on the Stockholm Stock Exchange, which owns Jøtul AS through a 100% owned investment company, Kamin Intressenter AB.
 The consolidated financial statements of Jøtul are included in the consolidated financial statements of RATOS AB.
+Kamin Intressenter AB has sold its shares in Jøtul AB to Open Gate Capital with effect from 28 February 2018.